exasol/pyexasol/doc/changes/unreleased.md

 ## 📚 Documentation

 * Added sphinx based documentation
 * Added example to highlight how sensitive information from exceptions should be handled
+* Harmonized spelling of PyExasol across documentation